 If the car is financed or leased, then the title holder that you have listed as a loss payee on your car insurance policy will also need to be involved in the settlement process.
 Don't try to keep the settlement check for yourself -- that could lead to problems.

 If you are "upside down" (owe more on a car than it's worth), then you should consider gap insurance.
 This is because if the cash value of the vehicle is less than your current loan amount and your car is totaled out you will be responsible for the remaining balance of your loan after ACV is paid out by the auto insurer.
 The terms of this payment are set through your loan contract.

 During the settlement process, you will sign over your totaled out vehicle to the insurance company that is paying you ACV for it.
 The vehicle then becomes their property, which they will usually sell at auction to recoup some of the money paid out on the claim.
 If you'd like to keep the totaled vehicle and fix it on your own, then you can see if you buy it back from the insurance company.

-If your car has been totaled out and you're now getting a replacement car, it's a great time to compare car insurance quotes.
+If your car has been totaled, gauge your coverage options using our car insurance calculator.
 Make certain before insuring a new car with your current auto insurance provider that you are getting the cheapest premiums possible.